BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_1_Verifying_Your_Lightning_Setup.md

 > :book: ***What is Lightning Network?***

 Lightning Network is a decentralized network using smart contract functionality in the bitcoin blockchain to enable instant payments across a network of participants.
-Lightning is build like a layer-2 protocol that interacts with Bitcoin to allow users to exchange their bitcoins "off-chain".
+Lightning is builded like a layer-2 protocol that interacts with Bitcoin to allow users to exchange their bitcoins "off-chain".

+This tutorial uses the standard-compliant c-lightning implementation as its trusted Lightning server.
 Before you start playing with c-lightning, you should ensure that everything is setup correctly.

 ## Create Your Aliases